Clemton Park

 What are some of the major infrastructure and planning changes likely to influence the suburb of Clemton Park?

-Key infrastructure and planning changes likely to influence the suburb of Clemton Park include: Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion) (Construction); Campsie Private Hospital (Planning); Sydney Metro City & Southwest (Construction); Canterbury Leisure & Aquatic Centre (Construction); and Canterbury Hospital Redevelopment (Planning).
+Key infrastructure and planning changes likely to influence the suburb of Clemton Park include: Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion) (Construction); Sydney Metro City and Southwest (Construction); Canterbury Leisure & Aquatic Centre (Construction); Canterbury Hospital Redevelopment (Approved); and LAHC Stoney Creek Road Kingsgrove Social Housing (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Clemton Park?

-Infrastructure development impacting the suburb of Clemton Park spans multiple sectors including Health & Medical, Communities, Precincts & Urban Renewal, and Transport & Logistics, among others.
+Infrastructure development impacting the suburb of Clemton Park spans multiple sectors including Transport & Logistics, Health, and Sports & Recreation, among others.

 What is the scale of infrastructure investment impacting the suburb of Clemton Park?